10 of the most valuable Barbie dolls of all time

 The 11.5-inches doll is clad in a strapless black evening dress and elegant pink peep-toe stilettos.
 However, the highlight of the Barbie is the Cubism necklace featuring a rare one-carat Argyle pink diamond set amongst three carats of Canturi signature ‘Cubism style’ white baguette and carre cut diamonds.

-According to Guinness World Records, this one-of-a-kind Barbie was sold in an auction at Christie’s New York on 20 October 2010 for USD 302,500 approximately (over INR 2 crore).
+According to Guinness World Records, this one-of-a-kind Barbie was sold in an auction at Christie’s New York on 20 October 2010 for USD 302,500 approximately.
 After the auction, she became the most expensive Barbie doll in the world, a record previously held by Barbie in ‘Midnight Red’.

 Barbie by Stefano Canturi was auctioned without reserve and all profits from the sale were donated to The Breast Cancer Research Foundation.